 REVIEWER INFORMATION (IF APPLICABLE):

-Note: All Registrants are highly encouraged, but not required, to review their CE Plan with another person, such as a peer or manager.
-Please refer to Section 3.3.1 of the Guide to the Continuing Education Program for more information.
+Note: All Registrants are highly encouraged, but not required, to review their CE Plan with another person, such as a peer or

+manager.
+Please refe manager.
+Please refer to Section 3.1.1 "What Counts as a CE Hour" of the Guide to the Continuing Education Program for more

+information.

 Name of Reviewer: Date:

+Position/Relationshi p:

-Position/Relationship: (e.g., Manager, Supervisor, Mentor,
+e.g., Manager, Supervisor,

-Peer)
+Mentor, Peer)

 CE PLAN DECLARATION

 I, the Registrant who created this CE Plan, hereby declare that the information presented above is true and complete to the best of my knowledge.

-Name: Date:
+Name Date: